VoronDesign/VoronUsers/printer_mods/KevinAkaSam/VEFACH/README.md

 For both variants you should choose the infill density so that the coal particles can not fall out, but also not too high, so as not to close the airflow too much.
 Please test before printing.
 The settings given are for demonstration purposes only!

 ### Why use the infill?
-I had already created a design that integrated the grid.
-But I decided not to use it and to use the infill via modifier instead.
-My reasons why:
 1. **Variability of the design.** Depending on local access, the activated coal particles may differ in size, so some will need a finer grid and others can use a coarser one.
 Therefore, the filter must be adjustable to the different materials.
 2. **Different print settings.** Depending on the print settings, a drawn mesh might not be printable.
 If the line width changes, e.g. due to a larger nozzle or adapted slicer settings, it may happen that the mesh is no longer recognized by the slicer.
 In order to support as many print settings as possible, a finished mesh was deliberately omitted.
 3. **Possibilities for improvements.** On the one hand I uploaded the step file, so that everybody could add their own mesh if they want to.
 For another, my idea is surely not perfect and can be improved.
 Changing the infill pattern or the infill density is a good way to improve it, which can also be done by users without any CAD knowledge.
 With a given mesh this possibility would be denied to them.